stipe-stanic/knapsack-problem-genetic-algorithm/README.md

 ## Description
-Solving knapsack problem in sublinear time complexity while converging to the optimal solution.
+Solving knapsack problem in sublinear time complexity with genetic algorithm while converging to the optimal solution.
 Comparison of time complexity between genetic algorithm and conventional algorithm.
  - Genes can have a value of 0 or 1.
 1 represents the item inside the knapsack, while 0 represents otherwise.
  - Chromosome represents one solution to the problem and holds N number of genes.
  - Population is a set of solutions of size M.